aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 % cd customer-stack/
 % bash generate-layer.sh
 % cd layer/snowflake-connector-python/
-% zip -r snowflake-connector-python-1.0.zip .
+% zip -r snowflake-connector-python-<version>.zip .
 ```

-These commands will generate a file called *snowflake-connector-python-1.0.zip* containing the libraries for the Lambda.
+These commands will generate a file called *snowflake-connector-python-<version>.zip* containing the libraries for the Lambda.

 You can then upload the generated file in your S3 bucket and use the corresponding S3 URL as a reference for your Lambda layer.